VCHDecisionSupport/DataSimulator/Readme.md

 ## Statistical Profile

 ### input:
-connection string ODBC compliant DSN of source system
+- connection string ODBC compliant DSN of source system
+- parameter file specifying list of tables that will be copied as is from source to destination

 ### output:
 - rerunnable DDL scripts to create empty structures